Jizōden: Overview

-The Goshonō Plateau is a large plateau located in the southeastern part of Akita City at the confluence of the Omono River and its tributary the Iwami River.
+The Goshonō Plateau is a large plateau in the center of the Akita Plain, in the southeastern part of Akita City, at the confluence of the Omono River and its tributary the Iwami River.
 Since the 1970s, a new town named the “Akita New Urban Development Project” was launched on approximately 380 hectares of this plateau area.
 Since construction began in 1981, 31 ruins were located, and an emergency excavation was performed by the Akita City Board of Education.
 Ruins from the Japanese Paleolithic period, Jōmon period, Yayoi period, and Heian period have been confirmed on the site.
-The Jizōden ruins is one of these sites identified in this excavation, and the portion covered by the National Historic Sit designation was initially labelled the “Jizōden B ruins”.
+The Jizōden ruins is one of these sites identified in this excavation, and the portion covered by the National Historic Site designation was initially labelled the “Jizōden B ruins”.
 Approximately 12,000 square meters were excavated in detail from 1985 to 1986.

 This Yayoi period settlement is unique in eastern Japan in that the entire residential area was surrounded by a double wooden palisade, making it a fortified settlement.
 The palisade is made with logs having a diameter of 20-30 cm, closely arranged.
 The inner palisade is oval with a major axis of 61 meters and a minor axis of 47 meters and the outer has a major axis of 64 meters and minor axis of 50 meters.
 The main entrance appears to have been to the northwest, although the fence is broken to the west, south, east and southeast, indicating the possibility of other entrances.
 The southeast gap leads to the cemetery area.
 Outside the settlement area to the east were six large pillars, whose purpose is unknown.

 The foundations of three circular pit dwellings were found within the residential area, each with a diameter of 8 to 9.1 meters, which is generally larger than normal for Yayoi period dwellings.
 Houses were built surrounding a central plaza.
 The buildings had been rebuilt on several occasions, perhaps more than six times, and towards the end of the Yayoi period, the palisade had been removed, and the dwellings expanded to 9 to 13 meters in diameter.

 Outside the palisade was a midden and a cemetery site containing 25 graves in five types of earthenware tombs and 51 earthen burials.
 No human remains were recovered.

-A large quantity of artifacts was discovered in the settlement area, including cylindrical and round beads made of tuff, jadeite and other materials, magatama, stone axes, clay figurines, spindle wheels and earthenware pottery shards.
-A great interest was a number of bowl-shaped pottery used for pottery pots known as "Onga River type", which was common in early Yayoi period pottery found in western Japan in the 3rd century BC.
+A large quantity of artifacts was discovered in the settlement area, including cylindrical and round beads made of tuff, jadeite and other materials, magatama made of chalcedony, red ochre, stone axes, clay figurines, spindle wheels and earthenware pottery shards.
+A great interest was a number of bowl-shaped Yayoi pottery used for pots known as "Onga River type", which was common in early Yayoi period pottery found in western Japan in the 3rd century BC.
 Its presence at this site raises the possibility that the settlement was populated by a people with a rice-cultivation culture who migrated to this location from western Japan.

+The site is approximately 2.8 kilometers east of Yotsugoya Station on the JR East Ōu Main Line.